MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 | --- | --- | --- |
 | Passwordless | Windows 10 Device, phone, or security key | Biometric or PIN |

 Each organization has different needs when it comes to authentication.
-Microsoft Azure and Azure Government offer the following five passwordless authentication options that integrate with Microsoft Entra ID:
+Microsoft Entra ID and Azure Government integrate the following passwordless authentication options:

 - Windows Hello for Business
 - Platform Credential for macOS